Multi-Modal Transportation Plan

 The District needs your input to help make our community a more walkable, bikeable, transit friendly, sustainable, forward thinking and dynamic place to be.

-A series of pop-up events will be held in Tofino and we want to hear from you!
-We will be gathering feedback on the proposed vision, goals, and network being considered for the Multi-Modal Transportation Plan.
+A series of pop-up events was held in Tofino to gather the community's feedback on the proposed vision, goals, and network being considered for the Multi-Modal Transportation Plan.

 Saturday, February 16, 2019 | 9AM – 11AM